abhishek-honey/books/README.md

 	The C++ Programming Language 4th Edition by Stroustrup B The Go Programming Language - Donovan Alan A A Kernigha The Mythical Man-Month
 	The Standard C Library by P J Plauger
+	Twenty Lectures on Algorithmic Game Theory by Tim Roughgarden Unsupervised Learning in Space and Time A Modern Approach for Computer Vision using Graph-based Techniques and Deep Neural Networks by Marius Leordeanu

 Philosophy and others

 	21 lessons for the 21st century Yuval Noah Harari
 	A brief history of time
+	A History of God By Karen Armstrong
 	AI Superpowers
+	Being and Time - Martin Heidegger
 	Blasphemy
 	Building a StoryBrand
 	Carl Sagan - Pale Blue Dot
 	Causality Models Reasoning and Inference by Judea Pearl Chaos james gleick
+	Clock Without Hands
+	Collapse How Societies Choose to Fail or Succeed Consciousness Regained
-	Creative Confidence  Unleashing the Creative Potential Within Us All Deep Work
+	Creative Confidence  Unleashing the Creative Potential Within Us All Decline of the west
+	Deep Work
+	Escape from Evil - Ernest Becker
 	Forbidden Knowledge
 	Hacking The Next Generation
 	Homo Deus A Brief History of Tomorrow